 Event Notification Request Details

 The notification's hub.event and context fields inform the subscriber of the current state of the user's session.
 The hub.event is a user workflow event, from the Event Catalog (or an organization-specific event in reverse-domain name notation).
 The context is an array of named FHIR resources (similar to CDS Hooks's context field) that describe the current content of the user's session.
 Each event in the Event Catalog defines what context is included in the notification.
 The context contains zero, one, or more FHIR resources.
-Hubs MAY use the FHIR _elements parameter to limit the size of the data being passed while also including additional, local identifiers that are likely already in use in production implementations.
+Hubs SHOULD use the FHIR _elements parameter to limit the size of the data being passed while also including additional, local identifiers that are likely already in use in production implementations.
 Subscribers SHALL accept a full FHIR resource or the _elements-limited resource as defined in the Event Catalog.